aces/Loris/modules/brainbrowser/README.md

 The user can navigate those images with sagittal, coronal, and transverse slices displayed.
-In addition, a `Play` button is available to make feasible the navigation through a 4-Dimensional image (such as time in the case of resting state fMRI scans, and directrions in the case of DWI scans).
+In addition, a `Play` button is available to make feasible the navigation through a 4-Dimensional image (such as time in the case of resting state fMRI scans, and directions in the case of DWI scans).
 Multiple volumes can be displayed simultaneously with the possibility to synchronize the coordinates across the different volumes when moving the cursor across any one of them.